mojaloop/reporting-hub-bop-role-ui/README.md

     The microfrontend points towards the role-assignment-service on localhost:3008 using a variable set in `.env`

-3. Start up the `reporting-hub-bop-role-ui-internal` microfrontend using `yarn start`.
+3. Start up the `reporting-hub-bop-role-ui` microfrontend using `yarn start`.